VenkateshBudamala/PhyST-HC/README.md

 # Sheet Format

-Each sheet must follow the structure below:
+Each sheet should follow this structure:

 | Date | 1 | 2 | 3 | 4 | 5 |
 |-----|---|---|---|---|---|